dyigitpolat/lib-image/README.md

-# cv2-wrapper-lib
+# lib-image
-A library of higher level Python wrappers for OpenCV functions.
+A python library that provides higher level wrappers of commonly used image processing primitives.
+Uses OpenCV.